narza05/My-Portfolio/README.md

-## Project 2: Institute Mobile Application
+## Project 2: Ed-Tech Mobile Application
 #### Discription:
 * An application used to manage an Institute's tasks effectivily.
 With features like Notes, Courses, Quiz, Conference etc.